ALFA-PM/ResearchTrack1_Assignment2/README.md

 - Build with `catkin_make`.

 ## Running the Nodes
+You have to open your terminal inside the scripts folder and run these commands bellow to make your programms executable:

+`chmod +x node_a.py`
+`chmod +x node_b.py`
+`chmod +x node_c.py`
+`chmod +x bug_as.py`
+`chmod +x go_to_point_service.py`
+`chmod +x  wall_follow_service.py`

+if any error met during this process you can run the command `sudo apt-get install xterm` before you run them again, this command will install xterm for you.

+open a new terminal in the directory where your launch.sh program is located and use these two commands to launch the hole assignment
+`chmod +x launch.sh`
+`./launch.sh`

 1. Source ROS environment: `source devel/setup.bash`
 2. Run nodes: `rosrun [package_name] [node_name.py]`